Swedish nationality law: Naturalization as a Swedish citizen

-For those married to, living in a registered partnership with or cohabiting with a Swedish citizen, they can apply for Swedish citizenship after three years.
-In these cases, they must have been living together for the past two years.
+For those married to, living in a registered partnership with or cohabiting with a Swedish citizen, they can apply for Swedish citizenship after seven years.
+In these cases, they must have been living together for the past five years.
 It is not enough to be married to one another, they must also live together.

-Sweden imposes no requirements on Swedish language abilities or knowledge about Swedish history or culture - the only other country in Europe without similar requirement is in the Irish nationality law.
+Sweden requires language and civics tests for citizenship.

 Citizenship by notification

 Notification is a simpler method of acquiring Swedish citizenship (i.e. simplified naturalisation).
 Those not eligible for notification may still be eligible for naturalisation by application.

 Categories of persons eligible for citizenship by notification include:

 Stateless persons

 A stateless person may acquire Swedish citizenship by notification if that person has a permanent resident permit and falls into one of the following categories: